Common Foot and Ankle Problems Successfully Treated by SoCal Podiatrist Dr. Vladimir Zeetser

 Plantar Wart or Verruca

 Caused by strains of Human Papilloma Virus (HPV), this is probably the most difficult to resolve dermatological condition on the feet.
 Due to the high recurrence rate, a multitude of treatment options are available, but most are ineffective for warts on the bottom surface of the foot.
+Dr. Zeetser typically utilizes an injectable anti-cancer medicine with the highest clinical success rate.

 Tendonitis (Achilles Tendonitis)

 Inflammation of a tendon or the tissue surrounding it is called tendonitis.
 Pain is typically felt with motion of the tendon or weightbearing.
 Any tendon in the foot may be involved, however the Achilles tendon is most commonly affected.
+Conservative treatment includes anti-inflammatories, physical therapy, orthotics, and topical analgesics.
+Dr. Zeetser utilizes an injectable non-steroidal anti-inflammatory medication, without the risks of cortisone, to provide effective relief of symptoms.
+In severe or chronic cases, surgery may be indicated, and new techniques such as ESWT or the TOPAZ procedure can be employed.

 Pump Bump (Haglund's Deformity)

 This is typically seen on the back of the heel as an enlarged swelling underneath the Achilles tendon.
 Usually caused by an enlarged bone mass with overlying tissue swelling on the back of the heel, which may take years to develop.
+The bump typically becomes enlarged and painful from rubbing on the back of shoes or "pumps."
+Conservative treatment consists of heel lifts, shoe padding, orthotics and occasionally injections.
+If this fails, surgery may be necessary to remove the bone and tissue mass.

 Shin Splints

 Pain to either side of the leg (tibia) bone, caused by muscle or tendon inflammation.
 It is commonly related to excessive foot pronation (collapsing arch), but may be related to a muscle imbalance between opposing muscle groups in the leg.
+Proper stretching, physical therapy and corrective orthotics can help prevent or alleviate shin splints.

 Stress Fractures

 This presents as a gradual onset of pain (usually in the midfoot) caused by overuse.
 Stress fractures are small incomplete cracks in bone and with early diagnosis and treatment, the condition typically heals completely.
+Untreated, they may become complete fractures, requiring casting, immobilization and occasionally surgery and may result in long term complications.